 We’ve dragged this on long enough.
 Let’s jump into the actual build!

 When it comes to gaming performance there was simply no other CPU we could have chosen.
-The Intel Core i9 9900K currently rules the CPU market (at least until the i9 10900 finally hits the shelves).
+The Intel Core i9-10900K currently rules the CPU market, and unless you want to wait for 11th-gen to hit the shelves, this is the CPU you should get.

-The 8 cores, 16 threads 3.6 GHz base clock speed, and 5.0 GHz boost clock speed this CPU offers might seem underwhelming compared to the number of cores some AMD processors offer, but the i9 9900K outperforms them all.
+The 10 cores, 20 threads 3.7 GHz base frequency, and 5.3 GHz max turbo frequency this CPU offers may seem underwhelming compared to the number of cores some AMD processors offer, but the i9-10900K outperforms them all.

-If you want to save some money you can always go with AMD, but if you want the best of the best the Intel Core i9 9900K is the way to go.
+If you want to save some money you can always go with AMD, but if the best of the best is what you’re after, then the Intel Core i9-10900K is the way to go.

 You might be thinking “but what about the Threadripper 3990X?”
 Well, it does show slightly better performance, but not by as much as you think.
-What’s more, in some games, it gets outperformed by the i9 9900K.
+What’s more, in some games, it gets outperformed by the i9-10900K.

-Because it was never meant for gaming but primarily heavy workloads, so if you only want your PC for playing video games, the Threadripper 3990X is not worth the price.
+Because it was never meant for gaming but primarily heavy workloads, so if gaming performance is all you need out of this PC, the Threadripper 3990X is not worth the price.

-The i9 9900K runs incredibly hot, which is not surprising, but it requires some thought when it comes to picking the right cooler.
+The Intel Core i9-9900K runs incredibly hot, which is not surprising, but it requires some thought when it comes to picking the right cooler.
 Here you have two options – water and air.
 But which one is better?

 Well, both have their pros and cons.
 For instance, air coolers are cheaper, easier to install, consume less power, and don’t pose any risk to your system.
 If a fan breaks, you get a new one, it’s as simple as that.
 So if you want an air cooler, the Noctua NH-D15 and the Assassin III are the best you can possibly find.